< AllMoto's Motorcycle Investor mag

 Moto Guzzi Daytona 1000

 There was, perhaps inevitably, also a limited edition of 100 called the Racing, which predated the RS.
-In Australia, this was priced at a massive 50 per cent premium, or around $34,000.
+In Australia, this was priced at a massive 50 per cent premium, or around Au$34,000 (US$23,000, GB£17,000).
 The upgrades were significant, including a lift in compression, different conrods and cams plus EFI tune.
 The suspension and brakes were also upgraded.

 Moto Guzzi Daytona 1000

 In 1994 we saw the switch-over to the Daytona RS.
-This attended to some of the reliability issues on the first model, had 17-inch wheels both ends and a little more horsepower (not sure that was a good idea, given the extra stress) at a claimed 107.
+This attended to some of the reliability issues on the first model and a little more horsepower (not sure that was a good idea, given the extra stress) at a claimed 107.
+It also ran 17-inch wheels at both ends, instead of the original 17/18 front/rear combo.

-There’s no doubt in my mind all three variants are slipping into collector territory, which can’t be argued for most Guzzis.
+There’s no doubt in my mind all four variants are slipping into collector territory, which can’t be argued for most Guzzis.
 The big challenge is working out what it is worth, if you can find one for sale.
-My guess is somewhere around high teens up to the original new price ($23k) for a good RS, but this really is uncharted water as the numbers are too small to reliably pick a value.
-The best of way of finding one would be to join the local Guzzi club and putting the word out.

 So, is it worth the trouble?
 Yep.
 This qualifies as Italian exotica and the chances of you going anywhere and finding another one parked next to yours are slim in the extreme.
 Looked after, they also happen to be a fun ride.